Monzo Review: Should you make the switch?

 • Have a Department for Work and Pensions or Communities payment such as universal credit or state pension paid into Monzo every 35 days

-• Have your student loan paid into a Monzo account every 8 months
+• Have your student loan paid into a Monzo account in the last 8 months

 • Share a joint Monzo account with anyone who does any of the above